AdobeDocs/audience-manager.it-IT/help/using/features/declared-ids.md

 >[!NOTE]
 >
->Nota, è necessario sviluppare in modo programmatico il codice che fornisce i valori ID per `d_dpuuid` i `d_dpid` tasti e le chiavi.
+>Note, you need to programmatically develop the code that supplies the ID values for the `d_dpuuid` and `d_dpid` keys.

-### ID passa in ID dopo l&#39;istanza DIL
+### ID passa in ID dopo l'istanza DIL

 >[!NOTE]
 >
->Se effettui [!DNL API] una chiamata con `declaredID` una combinazione diversa, verrà utilizzata la nuova combinazione solo per tale chiamata.
-Altre chiamate a eventi regolari utilizzeranno la `DIL.create``declaredID` combinazione originale.
+>If you make an [!DNL API] call with a different `declaredID` combination, the new combination will be used for that call only.
+Further regular event calls will use the original `DIL.create`  `declaredID` combination.

 <pre class="js"><code>DIL. getdil ('partner namè). api. segnali ({…}). declaredid ({
  dpuuid:<i>dpuuid</i>